SeenKid/anxiety/scenes/act4.md

 `bb({ body:"two_up", eyes:"angry_r" })`

 {{if _.INJURED}}
-b: For example: we jumped off a freaking *roof!*
+b: Par exemple : on a sauté d'un *toit !*
 {{/if}}

 {{if !_.INJURED}}
-b: For example: we almost jumped off a freaking *roof!*
+b: Par exemple : on a failli sauté d'un *toit !*
 {{/if}}

 ```